agavakole/alx-system_engineering-devops/README.md

-Task 1.list of your current dir
+Task 2.change from working dir to usr home dir